David-Pires/quiz/README.md

 After of cloning this project install inside the main folder the following dependencies through your favorite terminal

-> npm install react react-dom next
+> npm i install react react-dom next
 >
 do not forget to have typeScript configured as well.